-This article is part of the April 2012, Vol. 38 issue of The data center of the future
+This article is part of the April 2012, Vol. 38 issue of Virtual Data Center

 Power consumption never stops in the data center, but few consider its real costs.